 While traveling, it’s amazing to see how the world looks so much different depending on where you are.
 Speaking to people in Berlin or in Paris, I had not the idea that Europe is heading for war.
-But the conversations I had with people in Vilnius, Lithuania, where giving me a much different view.
+But the conversations I had with people in Vilnius, Lithuania, were giving me a much different view.
 An exposition in the center about the impact of war, NATO flags at the official buildings, and conscription (draft) being reinstated give a different view.

 War is close!

 I’m reading The Next 100 Years: A Forecast for the 21st Century, a book by George Friedman.
-(Thanks Frank, for recommending this to me!)
+(Thanks to Frank, for recommending this to me!)
 He discusses the importance of the Baltic states in the balance of powers that Russia needs in order to feel protected.
-The Baltic states being part of NATO brings the western alliance at a few hundred kilometers of Saint Petersburg, When the Baltic states and Poland where under the Warsaw Pact, that distance was 1500 kilometers
+The Baltic states being part of NATO brings the western alliance at a few hundred kilometers of Saint Petersburg, When the Baltic states and Poland were under the Warsaw Pact, that distance was 1500 kilometers

 The NATO Flag